RobotnikAutomation/logrotate/README.md

 # logrotate

 ## Crontab file
 Crontab is a tool with which you can schedule tasks.
-In this case, a crontab file has been created that runs the logrotate every half hour.
+You can modify the time how often you want a task to be executed by minutes, hours, days, months or years.
+In this case, the file has been configured to run logrotate every half hour.
 If we wanted to edit this file, we would only have to do the command:

 ```bash
 crontab -e